 Added by Shannon Payne on December 18, 2016 at 7:30pm — No Comments

 After I finished the last run of my 30th trip around the sun a couple of weeks back—which happened to be a hill workout (my favorite) on one of my favorite big hills (High Drive.
-Happy birthday to me, let's go repeatedly run uphill)—I was…Continue
+Happy birthday to me, let's go repeatedly run uphill)—I was sitting in the river post-workout in Bear Creek Park and…Continue

 Added by Shannon Payne on November 17, 2016 at 9:00pm — No Comments